malhotra-rajat/android_watchlist_app/README.md

 # Watchlists

 An Android app for managing watchlists.

+* The app is created using MVVM pattern, Android Architecture Components, Room, Kotlin coroutines and Retrofit.

 **Usage:**
 * When the app first starts up, a default watchlist "My first list" is populated in the database.
 It contains the symbols: AAPL, MSFT and GOOG